 The City by the Bay is home to some 884,363 people and is growing more each day.
 That means more cars moving in and out and within the city, which, like Pittsburgh, faces some unique topographic challenges to expanding roadways and other thoroughfares.

 #9 – Philadelphia, Pennsylvania

 Don’t tell Philadelphia that Pittsburgh beat them on this list, as these two Pennsylvania metros have quite the rivalry growing.
-But lo and behold, America’s Birthplace has the ninth-worst traffic of any U.S. city and some of the highest car insurance premiums anywhere.
+But lo and behold is may be America’s Birthplace, but Pennsylvania roadways have the ninth-worst traffic of any U.S. city and some of the highest car insurance premiums anywhere.

 Approximately 1.581 million people call Philly home, alongside the University of Pennsylvania, the Liberty Bell, and lots of Ben Franklin statues.

 Check out the video below from Portland’s CBS affiliate to see just how bad traffic can be in this gem of a Pacific Northwest city.

 Like Pittsburgh, many folks might be surprised to see Portland, Oregon, as the city rounding out the 10 U.S. cities with the worst traffic.
 But over the last two decades, more and more folks are flocking to that Portland lifestyle: a temperate climate close to a gorgeous coast with progressive ways of living.